jj1bdx/airspy-fmradion/README.md

 ### General characteristics

 * Aliasing allowed outside the -90dB width for the 1st-stage IF filters to reduce CPU power
+* For FM: set very low ripple (<0.0001dB) within the passband (Raised Cosine method with Kaiser window is more preferable than Perks-McClellan method)

 ### For FM